aayasin/perf-tools/README.md

   For topdown profiling and advanced sampling, see [system requirements](#head3sys).
 * `./do.py log` will only log hardware and software setup.
 * `./do.py setup-all` will setup all required tool (fetch and build those needed.
 Internet access required).
-* `./do.py setup-perf profile` will just setup perf and then do default profiling (multiple commands can be used at once).
+* `./do.py setup-perf profile` will setup just perf then do default profiling (multiple commands can be used at once).
 * `./do.py tar` will archive all logs into a shareable tar file.
 * `./do.py all` will setup perf before doing all above profiling steps.
 * `./do.py profile -pm 13a -v1` will do selected profile steps - *per-app counting, sampling, topdown 2-levels,
   sampling w/ LBR* - and print underlying commands as well.
+* `./do.py help -m My_Metric` will print description of given metric (that toplev understands)

 ### kernels (microbenchmarks)
 * to build pre-defined ones, simply `cd kernels/ && ./build.sh`, or